esper-io/console_docs/docs/pipeline/create-job.md

-Note: App Installation will be selected by default.
+Note: Application Installation will be selected by default.
 Select the application version and click **create Job**.
-You can also upload a new app and create a job.
+You can also upload a new application and create a job.

 ![](./images/createjob/3-newjob.png)